nginxinc/nginx-openid-connect/README.md

   * The identity provider (IdP) supports OpenID Connect 1.0
   * The authorization code flow is in use
   * NGINX Plus is configured as a relying party
-  * The IdP knows NGINX Plus as a confidential client
+  * The IdP knows NGINX Plus as a confidential client (using client_secret or PKCE)

 With this environment, both the client and NGINX Plus communicate directly with the IdP at different stages during the initial authentication event.